 The field of game making is dynamic.
 New tools frequently emerge with novel approaches and features.
 In this section I outline the key features of selected game making tools used for my study.
 This section is necessarily short.
 A fuller exploration of the pros and cons of game making tools are available as a blog post.

 Phaser.js in a Code Playground: Phaser is a javascript game making library.
 It is my own tool of choice when it comes to game-making using text code.
-To teach it I ask learners to code games a web coding environment called a code playground.
+To teach it, I ask learners to code games in a web coding environment called code playground.
 Code playgrounds are a tool used by both expert and novice coders to share examples of code that can be edited and preview online.
 A key feature is the ability to make changes in code and quickly see the new results appear in the live game.
 The concept is particularly useful for novice coders.
 Many text-based code playgrounds exist online.
 I chose Glitch.com although the process also works well in Trinket which is also popular with UK educators.
 Using this kind of web playground is a particularly authentic choice of tool.
 Phaser is used by professional game makers and Glitch is the test bed of choice of many code developers.
-If learners do take to this way of working they can easily progress to creating genuine Indy Games, dynamic websites and flexible web applications.
+If learners do take to this way of working, they can easily progress to creating genuine Indy Games, dynamic websites and flexible web applications.

 Figure 1.1.
 Phaser in Glitch.com playground with code and game side by side.
 Screenshot by author.

 The drawback of this approach is the potential complexity of using real web technology.
-While it is possible to hide certain elements of html and css away from the user, many mistakes are possible which break the game completely.
-Luckily Glitch has the ability rewind and undo your changes via an easy to use timeline of your project.
+While it is possible to hide certain elements of html and CSS away from the user, many mistakes are possible which break the game completely.
+Luckily Glitch has the ability rewind and undo your changes via an easy-to-use timeline of your project.

-MakeCode Arcade - specialised block based programming: MakeCode Arcade is a block based programming environment similar to Scratch but with some interesting features which are tailored to game making like gravity, lives and a game over block.
-In addition, the multi-media making abilities are very stripped down, you can download the games to hand held devices or run them easily.
+MakeCode Arcade - specialised block-based programming: MakeCode Arcade is a block-based programming environment similar to Scratch but with some interesting features which are tailored to game making like gravity, lives and a game over block.
+In addition, the multi-media making abilities are very stripped down and the games can be download to handheld devices.

 Figure 1.2.
 MakeCode Arcade with code and game side by side.
 Screenshot by author.

 The MakeCode Arcade interface, like Scratch has the ability to edit sprite characters.
-However, compared to scratch it is more limited in terms of what can be created.
+However, compared to Scratch it is more limited in terms of what can be created.
 The simplicity of a tool like MakeCode Arcade can help address issues around learners trying to attempt projects that are too ambitious in scope.
 The designers have intentionally limited the tools provided to work on audio and graphical assets and the screen size of the game.
 This simplicity reduces the amount of time learners spend creating assets and thus support students to spend time build familiarity and fluency with coding constructs.
-There some engaging, diverse and comprehensive example games and tutorials at the project website.
+There are some engaging, diverse and comprehensive example games and tutorials at the project website.

 Research Vignette - Evolution of Design